platformsh/platformsh-docs/src/configuration/routes/https.md

 > **note**
 >
-> Automated SSL certificate renewal using cron requires to [get an API token and install the CLI in your application container](/gettingstarted/cli/api-tokens.md).
+> Automated SSL certificate renewal using cron requires you to [get an API token and install the CLI in your application container](/gettingstarted/cli/api-tokens.md).

 Once the CLI is installed in your application container and an API token configured you can add a cron task to run twice a month to trigger a redeploy.
 For example: